ElishaThompson1/Lambda-Showcase/README.md

 - Live walkthrough available

 ## License & Trademarks
 - Proprietary Evaluation‑Only (view on GitHub only).
-See `LICENSE`.
+See 'LICENSE'.
 - “Sigma” marks: all rights reserved.